 • I-9 Form - To be completed in person by visiting the Center for Career & Life Planning.
 To complete this form you must present CCLP staff with original/unexpired documents: either one document from List A, or a combination of one document from list B and one document from List C as presented in the List of Acceptable Work Documents.
 Be sure to review these instructions for more information, and get started on completing your I-9, via this fillable form.

 • W-4 Form - Complete the personal allowance worksheet and fill out the withholding allowance information at the bottom of the page.

 • Worker's Compensation Form - Read thoroughly, then sign and date the form.

 • Employee Pay Selection Form - Initial and enter your preferred method of payment, add account information, and sign.

 • Confidentiality Statement - Review FERPA FAQs, then sign form.

-Before starting to work in any on-campus jobs, international students must visit the Human Resources Office to begin their non-resident employment procedures.
-Please be aware that the onboarding process may be a bit lengthy at first, and preparing ahead is highly advised.
-Review and complete the steps highlighted in the NRA checklist.
+Before starting to work in any on-campus job, international students must visit the Center for Career & Life Planning to begin their non-resident employment procedures.
+Please be aware that the onboarding process is lengthy, and preparing ahead is highly advised.
+Review and complete the steps and paperwork highlighted in the NRA checklist.

-• Maintain full-time student status.
+- Maintain full-time student status.

-• Have a Social Security Number in order to get paid.
+- Have a Social Security Number in order to get paid.

-F-1 Students may start working on-campus immediately after completing new hire paperwork.
+Note: International students are required to update their tax information annually, and connect with CCLP regarding status, visa, and related updates.- F-1 Students may start working on-campus immediately after completing new hire paperwork.